 Also, everything here has a cute STAR theme, especially the indications and signs around!
-You can see it also in their Instagram page!
+You can see it also on their Instagram page!

-As a traveling couple, we wouldn’t consider staying here for many days, because we wouldn’t like being on separate floors for long.
+As a travelling couple, we wouldn’t consider staying here for many days, because we wouldn’t like being on separate floors for long.

 Having said that, the whole experience is made so comfortable and enjoyable by all the amenities included and the effort of the staff, that I would definitely do it again!
 I would recommend it even just as an experience, to save some money while still enjoying a lot your time!

-If you wan to check prices and availability for the lovely Capsule Hotel Hakodate, click here!
+Check prices and availability for the lovely Capsule Hotel Hakodate HERE!

-This is all from me about this super nice place!
 Have you stayed here or in another capsule hotel that you would recommend?
-Let me know your experience in the comment box below! 🙂
+Let me know your experience in the comment box! 🙂